shangyuj/2200-messed-up/index.md

 ---

-Thank you for providing the text!
-I'll carefully create detailed, student-friendly notes on **multi-word verbs** without focusing on their types, as you've requested.

----

 ### Multi-Word Verbs

 **Multi-word verbs** consist of a main verb combined with one or more particles (like prepositions or adverbs) that, together, create a new, often idiomatic, meaning.
 In these verbs, the combination of words changes the literal meaning, making it necessary to interpret them as a unit.